RepoDynamics/PyPackIT/docs/website/source/intro/index.md

   and transparency of the Agile development process.
 - [**Continuous Maintenance, Refactoring, and Testing**](#overview-cm):
   |{{ ccc.name }}| periodically performs
-  automated maintenance tasks to ensure the long-term sustainability of projects and the health of the research software development environment.
+  automated maintenance and monitoring tasks to ensure the long-term sustainability of projects and the health of their development environments.
-  These tasks include testing and refactoring code, updating dependencies and development tools, and cleaning up the repository to remove outdated development artifacts, such as builds, logs, and reports.
+  Tasks include testing previous releases in up-to-date environments, updating dependencies and development tools, refactoring code, and cleaning up the repository to remove outdated artifacts such as builds, logs, and reports.

-In summary, |{{ ccc.name }}| provides Python projects on GitHub with a comprehensive, dynamic, and highly customizable project skeleton along with a ready-to-use cloud-native development environment.
+In summary, |{{ ccc.name }}| provides Python projects on GitHub with a comprehensive, dynamic, and highly customizable project skeleton along with a ready-to-use cloud-native development environment using GitHub Actions and GitHub Codespaces.
 This eliminates the need for manual project setup and configuration, enabling developers to immediately begin the actual implementation of software, even directly from the web browser.